 Understanding Income Distribution cum Capital Withdrawal (IDCW) in Mutual Funds

-When investing in mutual funds, you might come across the term IDCW, which stands for “Income Distribution cum Capital Withdrawal.”
-Understanding IDCW is crucial for making informed investment decisions, as it directly impacts the way you receive returns from your mutual fund investments.
-Hence, it is essential to understand the structure and implications of IDCW thoroughly.
-In this article, let’s dive deep into what IDCW in mutual funds means, top IDCW mutual funds in India, benefits of IDCW, growth vs IDCW option in mutual funds, taxation, and more.
+IDCW was introduced by SEBI (Securities and Exchange Board of India) in April 2021, replacing “Dividend” in mutual funds.
+The term IDCW, which stands for “Income Distribution cum Capital Withdrawal.”
+In this article, let’s dive deep into what IDCW in mutual funds means, the top IDCW mutual funds in India, the benefits of IDCW, growth vs IDCW option in mutual funds, taxation, and more.

 What is IDCW in Mutual Funds?

 IDCW in mutual funds stands for Income Distribution cum Capital Withdrawal.
 It is an investment plan offered by mutual funds where investors receive regular income from their investments.
-IDCW allows investors to benefit from both income distribution and capital withdrawal, providing a combined benefit from their investment.
+IDCW is not an additional benefit but a reclassification of returns from a fund’s NAV as “income distribution” and partial “capital withdrawal.”

 How Does Income Distribution cum Capital Withdrawal Work?